solenberg/zmk-config-corne/README.md

 +-----------|   |   |   |     |   |   |   |-----------+
 ```

-### Symbols
+### SYM

 I wanted to have a dedicated symbol row just in case.
 I'm still testing this
 layout.
-This Layer also has a toggle to access the Bluetooth control layer.
+This layer also has a toggle to access the Bluetooth control layer.

 ```text
 +------------------------+     +-----------------------+